 Unfortunately, the movie surrounding all of this is dopey as hell.
 The technical villains of this movie, the military outfit trying to tame and weaponize the aliens, could very well be some of the most incompetent, hubris-ridden bad guys in Sci-Fi movie history.
 All of that research, extensive cloning of Ripley (Ripley is, “Clone 8” in this), plus the harvesting/breeding of multiple aliens, and yet nobody in the entire organization figured out that their blood can render their entire defenses and traps into nothings?
-The space pirates are basically monster food with thinly-sketched personalities, with Perlman as the asshole, Pinon as the mostly wheelchair-riding asshole, and Gary Dourdan as…well, the black guy with guns, occupying basic archetype boxes and doing little else, to say nothing of how little material Michael Wincott and Kim Flowers are given as the kinky pirate couple, sometimes flirting and in one scene 69’ing each other with Wincott burying his face into Flower’s feet and sniffing them (no, really).
+The space pirates are basically monster food with thinly-sketched personalities, with Perlman as the asshole, Pinon as the mostly wheelchair-riding asshole, and Gary Dourdan as…well, the black guy with guns, occupying basic archetype boxes and doing little else.
+To say nothing of how little material Michael Wincott and Kim Flowers are given as the kinky pirate couple, sometimes flirting and in one scene 69’ing each other with Wincott burying his face into Flower’s feet and sniffing them (no, really).
 Brad Douriff is…Brad Douriff, playing the evil Dr. Jonathan Gediman, and while his performance in this is a funny delight, his character doesn’t necessarily have much teeth.
 Not that one should hold it against him or the rest of the cast due to the extremely dopey screenplay by Joss Whedon (yes, THAT guy, though apparently he didn’t like how this movie turned out) followed by Jean-Pierre Jeunet (yes, THAT guy) directing the proceeds with such a heavy, self-serious tone that sucks out most of the self-aware fun Whedon was aiming for.
-And even when said, “fun” does show up, it’s an astonishingly jarring clash of tones, with one-liners drowned out by the movie’s brooding, “Jaws-on-quaaludes” musical score and a mix of CGI and practical effects in some sequences that is akin to seeing photos of Stan Winston School of Character Arts student projects spliced with “Alien”-themed Windows 98 screensavers.
+And even when said, “fun” does show up, it’s an astonishingly jarring clash of tones, with one-liners drowned out by the movie’s brooding, “Jaws-on-quaaludes” musical score.
+This combined wth a mix of CGI and practical effects in some sequences that is akin to seeing photos of Stan Winston School of Character Arts student projects spliced with “Alien”-themed Windows 98 screensavers.